MohdFaisalBidda/OneDot/docs/CLOUDFLARE_R2_SETUP.md

    - Go to R2 → Overview
    - Click "Create bucket" or use an existing bucket name

-4. **Public URL** (Optional):
+4. **Public URL** (REQUIRED for public access):
-   - Go to your bucket settings
+   - Go to R2 → Your Bucket → Settings
+   - Scroll to "Public Access"
+   - Click "Allow Access" to enable public access
+   - Copy the provided Public Bucket URL (looks like: `https://pub-xxxxx.r2.dev`)
+   - Use this URL as your `CLOUDFLARE_R2_PUBLIC_URL`
-   - If you want public access, enable it and configure a custom domain
+   - Alternatively, you can connect a custom domain:
+     - Go to "Custom Domains" section
+     - Click "Connect Domain"
+     - Follow the instructions to connect your domain
-   - Use that domain as your CLOUDFLARE_R2_PUBLIC_URL
+     - Use your custom domain URL as `CLOUDFLARE_R2_PUBLIC_URL`

 ## Usage Examples